uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 The simplest kind of matching is just entering some text to match.
 Open the interactive below and type the text "cat" into the box labeled "Regular expression":

-{interactive slug="regular-expression-search" type="whole-page" text="Regular Expression Search - Exercise 1" parameters="text=The fat cat sat on the mat.%0AThe vindication was catastrophic.%0AThe bilocation of the cataract required certification.%0AThe 42 buffalo baffled them with a pfffffffft sound.%0APennsylvania 6-5000.%0AAssorted exhalations: pfft pffft pft.%0AWas that a match or was it not?"}
+{interactive slug="regular-expression-search" type="whole-page" text="true" parameters="text=The fat cat sat on the mat.%0AThe vindication was catastrophic.%0AThe bilocation of the cataract required certification.%0AThe 42 buffalo baffled them with a pfffffffft sound.%0APennsylvania 6-5000.%0AAssorted exhalations: pfft pffft pft.%0AWas that a match or was it not?"}

+Regular Expression Search - Exercise 1

+{interactive end}

 {panel type="teacher-note"}